MINERvA muon neutrino measurement 2019

 - Understanding results

-Each computer should have robust internet access (preferred) or the DVD version of the masterclass loaded.
+Each computer should have robust internet access.
 Two students should work together at each computer to complete a 50 events dataset.
+Before the masterclass, mentors, tutors, and teachers should:

 This should occupy the first 30-60 min